 Participation in this program is voluntary and can participate in:

-- A space to connect with other parents in recovery
+- Parenting Groups with other parents in recovery raising children

-- Connections to resources and agencies to help with housing, benefits, childcare, and other needs
+- Connections to Resources to assist with housing, benefits, childcare, and other needs

 Milton, Quincy, Randolph, Braintree, Holbrook, Weymouth, Abington, Whitman, Bridgewater, East Bridgewater, Hull, Hingham, Cohasset, Scituate, Norwell, Rockland, Hanover, Hanson, Pembroke, Marshfield, Halifax, Plympton, Kingston, Duxbury, Lakeville, Middleboro, Carver, Plymouth, Rochester, Marion, Mattapoisett, and Wareham.